-Karuna is a Master of Professional Studies (MPS) student in International Development in the College of Agriculture and Life Sciences (CALS), Cornell University.
-She also holds a master’s degree in Social Entrepreneurship from the Tata Institute of Social Sciences (TISS), Mumbai, India.
-Before joining Cornell University, Karuna worked with TISS and the Tata-Cornell Institute for Agriculture and Nutrition (TCI).
-She was part of a TISS-TCI team that designed a case study on BAIF Development Research Foundation – one of the largest organizations working in the field of agriculture and livelihoods in India.
-As a Program Officer in TCI, she was associated with the community-based flour fortification program running in Gujarat state in India.
+Karuna completed her Master of Professional Studies in International Development in the College of Agriculture and Life Sciences at Cornell University.
+She also holds a master’s degree in Social Entrepreneurship from the Tata Institute of Social Sciences (TISS) in Mumbai, India.
+She is currently an associate researcher at the TCI-TARINA Center of Excellence.
+Before joining Cornell University, Karuna worked with TISS and TCI, where she was part of the team that designed a case study on BAIF Development Research Foundation – one of the largest organizations working in the field of agriculture and livelihoods in India.
+As a program officer at TCI, she was associated with the community-based flour fortification program in Gujarat state.
 She was actively involved in the capacity building of the program stakeholders, awareness campaigns, and data management of the program.
-Karuna has extensively worked with women’s Self-Help Groups (SHGs).
-She is also interested in studying the linkages between women’s empowerment and the household level nutrition status among the marginalized communities.
+Karuna has extensively worked with women’s Self-Help Groups.
+She is also interested in studying the linkages between women’s empowerment and the household-level nutrition status among the marginalized communities.